xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ### Step 1: candidate list construction

-The first step is to construct solvent candidate list.
-We recommend to first load the *default* list (press [d]) and modify on it if necessary.
+The first step is to construct the solvent candidate list.
+We recommend first loading the *default* list (using keyboard option [d]) and modify on it if necessary.

-You can view the default solvent list by pressing [v].
-You will see:
+The default solvent list can be visualised using keyboard option [v]:

 ```
 v